linuxserver/docker-daapd/README.md

 ## Versions

++ **05.03.18:** Use configure ac from and disable avcodecsend to hopefully mitigate crashes with V26.
 + **25.02.18:** Query version before pull and build latest release.
 + **03.01.18:** Deprecate cpu_core routine lack of scaling.
 + **07.12.17:** Rebase to alpine linux 3.7.